| Cyberwar: Myth or Reality?

 As we saw in Estonia, a concerted attack can easily disrupt a government's systems.
 The question is whether an all-out cyberwar is becoming practical.
 Ten years ago I'd have laughed at the idea, but today I'm less sure.
 When you hear of someone (allegedly the Chinese) accessing 10 to 20 TB of sensitive but unclassified data from the Department of Defense's NIPRnet, it's clear there's potential for huge problems.
 What really has me on the fence, though, is the poor security I've seen in SCADA systems.
 It would be possible to do tremendous damage by attacking civilian infrastructure.

 That is the high-value target for a cyberattack, and proponents have always talked of a cyberattack acting as a force multiplier--a way of confusing and degrading command and control, paving the way for a conventional attack.
-But here's the problem: that's state-sponsored cyberterror,
+But here's the problem: that's state-sponsored cyberterror, not cyberwarfare.

 I don't care how much you pretty it up; you can't crash someone's power grid, kill their phone system and ground their aircraft without causing civilian casualties and damage.
 I'm still idealistic enough to think it's immoral to first target civilians.
 In fact, I suspect if a nation-state were to cyber-attack the U.S., Washington would bang the terrorism drum.
 Cyberwarfare is kept as a gray area, and I worry it's one where our administration considers it appropriate to do unto others what we'd never tolerate being done to us.